christophhart/hise_documentation/introduction/Readme.md

 - In the case that you publish an instrument/plugin built with **HISE** you're welcome (not obligatory, but would be cool) to attribute the **HISE** Engine somewhere in your plugin.

+#### Contributing to HISE

+HISE is open source software and you are encouraged to join the development and contribute to the codebase.
+Before you do so, you will need to sign the Contributors License Agreement before we can accept the pull requests.
+You will retain the copyright on your submission but grant us a perpetual right to sublicense these modifications along with the rest of the HISE codebase under any license (including the commercial license).

+Please download [this PDF](http://hise.audio/download/HISE_CLA.pdf) and send a signed version of it to `info (at) hise.audio`.
+We'll return a signed version and from then on start accepting pull requests.
+Be aware that we obviously don't guarantee to accept every pull request and might refactor it beyond recognition to match the rest of the coding style in HISE.

 ## Community
 - If you have any questions, want to learn something new, found a bug or want to help in the development of HISE, please join our community at the [HISE Forum](https://forum.hise.audio/).
 You'll meet a bunch of lovely developers there who can surely help you out.
 See you!